giandos200/ECAI23-Counterfactual-Reasoning-for-Bias-Evaluation-and-Detection-in-a-Fairness-under-Unawareness/README.md

 python3 -u mainEvaluate.py Crime race genetic XGB
 ```

-The script will save (and show in IDE) Counterfactual Flip metric in Figure 2 but also for other sensitive infotmation,
+The script will save (and show in IDE) Counterfactual Flip metric in Figure 2 into folder 'figure/', also for other
-and display in console Table 2, Table 3, and Table 10.
+sensitive information, and display in console Table 2, Table 3, and Table 10.